slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

     ffmpeg -i <input> -c:v libx264 -b:v 1M -pass 1 -f mp4 /dev/null
     ffmpeg -i <input> -c:v libx264 -b:v 1M -pass 2 <output>

-This is the easiest way to encode a file for streaming, with two caveats: You don't know what the resulting quality will be, so you will have to do some tests to make sure that your bitrate is actually high enough for some complex contents.
-Also, there may be local spikes in bitrate, meaning you may send more than your client can receive.
+This is the easiest way to encode a file for streaming.
+With two caveats: You don't know what the resulting quality will be, so you will have to do some tests to make sure that your bitrate is actually high enough for some complex contents.
+Another downside of this mode is that there may be local spikes in bitrate, meaning you may send more than your client can receive.
+As for choosing bitrates, [YouTube gives you recommendations](https://support.google.com/youtube/answer/1722171?hl=en) on settings for uploads, but keep in mind that those are optimized for having you upload *good* quality, so in practice you can choose lower bitrates, too.

 **Good for:** Reaching a certain target bitrate; encoding for devices
 **Bad for:** If you need quick encoding (e.g., live streaming)